 Though high-adrenaline activities can often provide the most exciting photos, Airbnb finds a great balance in sharing experiences of all kinds, for all types of travelers.
 They also effectively utilize their caption space, highlighting the experience host(s) and creating a personal tie by providing the story behind the picture.

 The common denominator for all the aforementioned brands is that they took the time to understand their audience and curate UGC campaigns that are engaging and personalized, build community, easy to participate in, and directly related to their product offerings.

 Annex Cloud’s Visual Commerce platform creates channels that companies can use to collect and optimally utilize the pictures customers are taking.
 Visual Commerce is also fully customizable, allowing brands to have a hand in influencing the creation of UGC and encourage customers to share more.

 Fellow consumer feedback is more important than ever before, so our ratings and reviews platform provides an easy solution for companies to collect and display trustworthy reviews of their products.
 Easily providing companies with on-page review aggregation and capabilities, Ratings and Reviews dramatically increases conversion by helping customers have a sound mind with their purchasing decisions.

 However, sometimes customers have questions not addressed on a product’s page or in reviews, which is where Q&A is important.
 Questions and Answers provides a way for customers to see previously answered questions as well as ask questions of their own, all without leaving the page.

-Have questions about how to better leverage your user generated content?
+Have questions about how to better leverage your user-generated content?
 Talk to us.
-Our UGC platform will not only help you receive 70% more content, it’ll also build a more loyal community online.
+Our UGC platform will not only help you receive 70% more content, but it’ll also build a more loyal community online.
 Contact us for a free demo today!